 We know it can be difficult to get into the habit of saving.
 Other spending can easily get in the way, and before you know it, it's the end of the month and you haven't put any of your disposable income into a savings account.
 Well, that's where regular savers could come in…

 These accounts could be the ideal solution to your savings dilemma.
-They can be a great way to get you into the habit of squirreling away your cash, and can be particularly suitable if you've got a specific goal in mind, such as a new car, a wedding, next year's holiday or even next Christmas!
-If you opt for a 12-month account, you can start saving now and will have a tidy sum saved up in time for next year's festive shopping trip.
+They can be a great way to get you into the habit of squirreling away your cash, and can be particularly suitable if you've got a specific goal in mind, such as a new car, a wedding, or next year's holiday - it's never too early to start planning!

-Of course, they do come with some restrictions.
-Regular savings accounts tend to have a maximum savings level as well as a minimum, so you can't expect to put your life savings in and get an above-average rate.
-Many tend to be branch-based or postal-operated, too, so they're not ideal if you want to carry out transactions online.
+Of course, regular savings accounts do come with some restrictions.
+They tend to have a maximum savings level as well as a minimum, so you can't expect to put your life savings in and get an above-average rate.
+In addition, many tend to be branch-based or postal-operated, too, so they're not ideal if you want to carry out transactions online, and they often don't let you access your cash for a set period.
 However, if you're happy to sacrifice some convenience for a great rate, you can't go wrong!

 So, with that in mind, here are the current top-paying regular savings accounts that could give you the encouragement you need with a great rate to boot.